chiara-knicker/CSE121_Labs/Lab2_2/README.md

 ```
 These commands are sent to the sensor to request the sensor ID and to initiate temperature and humidity measurements.

 0xEFCS8 tells sensor to read out the ID register and can be used to verify the presence of the sensor and proper communication.
 It can be found in the datasheet (5.9).
+We don't actually need this for this lab.

 0x7CA2 enables clock stretching, puts the sensor in normal mode and tells it to read the temperature first.
 The datasheet (5.3) contains a table that summarizes the available measurement commands.